daleonpz/misc/vhdl/serial_comm/README.md

 We will need to implement a "Rising edge detector" for the SPI_clk in the slave  and a "clock generator" in the case of the master.

 - TX:
+**NOTE**:
+    -   Maybe we should one more delay before transmit the data
+    -   Need one more spi_clk
 ```vhdl
 -- Pseudocode
 -- STATES: IDLE, TX, DONE